loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 ---
 id: deposit-and-withdraw-BEP2
-title: Deposit and Withdraw BEP2 Tokens
+title: Deposit and Withdraw BEP-2 Tokens
 ---

-## Getting Started - What is BEP2
+## Getting Started - What is BEP-2

 BEP-2 represents a common set of rules for token management on the Binance Chain and it specifies:

 - What information makes a token on Binance Chain
 - What actions can be performed on a token on Binance Chain

-See the [BEP2 GitHub page](https://github.com/binance-chain/BEPs/blob/master/BEP2.md) for more details.
+See the [BEP-2 GitHub page](https://github.com/binance-chain/BEPs/blob/master/BEP2.md) for more details.

 ## Purpose

 This is the second guide in our Binance series.
 First, we walked you through the process of [transferring BNB](deposit-and-withdraw-bnb.html) between Binance and Loom.
 However, as a developer, you can also launch your BEP2 token on Binance.
-Thus, this guide shows how to build a simple DApp that transfers BEP2 tokens between Binance TestNet and Loom TestNet.
+This guide shows how to build a simple DApp that transfers BEP2 tokens between Binance TestNet and Loom TestNet.
 The third guide in the series will explain how to transfer a token between Binance, Loom, and Ethereum.

 Let's get the ball rolling!